dpejcoch/Coursera_DataCleaning/README.md

-# Coursera: Getting and Cleaning Data Course Project
+# Coursera: Getting and Cleaning Data Course Project (October 2016)

 This is the course project for the Getting and Cleaning Data Coursera course.